Civitaquana: History

-In 883, the town is mentioned in the Chronicon Casauriense as part of the diocesis of Pelle.
+In 883, the town is mentioned in the Chronicon Casauriense as part of the diocesis of Penne.
 In 1269, Civitaquana was granted as a fiefdom by King Charles of Anjou to poet Sordello da Goito, but he probably died immediately afterwards since the king gave Civitaquana to Bonifacio di Galiberto.
 In 1458, king Ferrante d'Aragona granted the lordship to Laudadio De Lagmyniano, "Giustiziere" of Abruzzo, whose palace can still be seen in the main square.